 Missouri is home to the western campus of the National Geospatial Intelligence Agency (NGA) where the U.S. Government is currently investing $1.75 billion to expand NGA’s presence in Missouri.

 From the 3,000+ (and increasing) employees at NGA West in St. Louis, to EaglePicher‘s high-tech lithium batteries built in Joplin, plus the Kansas City National Security Campus supporting the warfighter, Missouri is a defense industry leader in the heart of America.
-The Department of Defense invests $18.2 billion annually in Missouri, directly impacting more than 25,000 businesses.
+According to a recent study, the Department of Defense invests $18.2 billion annually in Missouri, directly impacting more than 25,000 businesses.

-DRS Technologies currently has two defense locations in Missouri, DRS Land Systems HQ in St. Louis and a 100-acre heavy equipment manufacturing facility in West Plains.
-World Wide Technology, headquartered in St. Louis, is a global leader in computer system design for the defense industry and Olin Winchester Lake City Ammunition Plant, where the company has produced more than eight billion rounds of small-caliber ammunition in the last five years.
+DRS Technologies has two locations in Missouri, DRS Land Systems HQ in St. Louis and a 100-acre heavy equipment manufacturing facility in West Plains.
+World Wide Technology, headquartered in St. Louis, is a global leader in computer system design for the defense industry.
+The Olin Winchester Lake City Ammunition Plant in Independence is the largest producer of small-arms munitions for the Department of Defense, producing over a billion rounds per year.

 Missouri’s talent pool benefits from centers of excellence and knowledge centers around the state.

 The Center for Aerospace Manufacturing Technologies (CAMT) at Missouri S&T, for example, is a national center of excellence for the aerospace manufacturing supply chain.
 Its industrial consortium includes The Boeing Company, GKN Aerospace, 3D-printing manufacturer Stratasys and other industry leaders.